graup/django-prompt-responses/README.rst

 .. image:: https://codecov.io/gh/graup/django-prompt-responses/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/graup/django-prompt-responses

-A flexible prompt and user responses data schema utilizing the generic content types
+A flexible prompt and user responses data schema utilizing the generic content types.

+This app was born during a research project.
+The main use case is data collection.
+It lets you create numerous kinds of "prompts" (e.g. questions or tasks) and record user responses.

 Documentation
 -------------